How to Overcome Common Healthy Living Struggles: Tips From a Health Coach

-It’s often assumed those in the wellness field – personal trainers, coaches, nutritionists, chiropractors, doctors, etc. – have it all together.
-After all, they know what to eat, which exercises to do, what correct posture feels like, and everything in between.
+People assume wellness practitioners – personal trainers, health coaches, nutritionists, chiropractors, doctors, etc. – have figured it all out.
+That they don’t need tips or hacks on living a healthy life.
+After all, they know what to eat, which exercises to do, hacks to get enough sleep, and everything in between.

-This is exactly what I preach against; letting exercise become a stress on your life and not an enhancement.
-I’m happy I find it easy to make exercise a priority in my life, but if I allow it to be my ONLY priority, things are out of balance.
-I took my own advice, keeping the essentials to achieve my goals, with a volume that I could see doing week in and week out.
+Of course, in trying to get pregnant, and after becoming a mom, these priorities quickly switched.
+Still, I’m happy I find it easy to make exercise a priority in my life, but if I allow it to be my ONLY priority, things are out of balance.
+I took my own advice, of keeping the essentials to achieve my goals, with a volume that I could easily make time for.
 I also started viewing them as a goal, not a rule.

-Just because I know a wide variety of healthy eating strategies, doesn’t mean it’s always easy to implement them.
-When I had an office job, I routinely ate a snack at 4pm (just ask my friend and coworker, Heather, who when I put my two-weeks in asked, “But, how will I know when it’s 4 o’clock?!”).
+Cut to my personal trainer days.
 Working between home, coffee shops and training clients at the gym, I didn’t have a consistent timeline and ended up with a grumbling tummy by 5:30.
 I was able to recognize the problem and started throwing a snack in my purse and making sure I ate it between 4:30 and 5:30.
-My point is, these tactics – no matter how engrained in our routines – take effort to continue when things in our lives shift.
-Going back to what worked is a great approach when presented with a change, but it’s not always an instinct, even for me.

-For example, I make sure to eat something healthy and substantial before so I don’t arrive famished, and try not to stand near the food all night.
+For example, I make sure to eat something healthy and substantial beforehand, so I don’t arrive famished.
+And, I try not to stand near the food all night.
 The toughest thing for me, is not grabbing more of something just because the person I’m talking to does.
 Also, recognizing that I’m full and that my snacking has switched from, “I’m hungry” to “I’m occupying my hands”.
-I’m working on it as I help you work on it.
-We’re all doing this together.
+This blog is me simply working on it, and sharing tips along the way.

 Work-Time and Me-Time

-I study what creates a healthy lifestyle and strategies to make change stick, I, too, slip and have to figure out the best way to implement healthy habits into my life.
+I study what creates a healthy lifestyle, and strategies to make change stick.
+Still, I too slip, and have to figure out the best way to implement healthy habits into my own life.
 Each time I help a client create change, I learn something.
 Each time I stop and realize something isn’t working for me, I learn something about myself.

 This is a process that will never end, but that shouldn’t be daunting.
 It’s an opportunity to discover new ways to be your best self.
 If you’re struggling with making a change in your life, know you aren’t alone.